bilha-analytics/IRFundusSet/README.md

 Identified datasets are in the public space and, therefore, we leave it to the researcher to access and directly download the datasets.

-For testing purposes, you can download [CHASEDB](https://www.kaggle.com/datasets/khoongweihao/chasedb1), which is currently the smallest source in the collection (about 73 Mb).
-[High-Resolution Fundus (HRF)](https://www5.informatik.uni-erlangen.de/fileadmin/research/datasets/fundus-images/all.zip) is the second smallest source.
+For testing purposes, you can download [CHASEDB](https://www.kaggle.com/datasets/khoongweihao/chasedb1), which is currently the smallest source in the collection (about 3 Mb).
+[High-Resolution Fundus (HRF)](https://www5.informatik.uni-erlangen.de/fileadmin/research/datasets/fundus-images/all.zip) is the second smallest source (about 73Mb).

 **Generate integrated dataset**